 Interest rate risk primarily arises from floating rate borrowings.
-As at 31 March 2020, substantially all of our borrowings were subject to floating interest rates, which reset at short intervals.
-If interest rates were to increase by 1% from 31 March 2020, additional net annual interest expense on our floating rate borrowing would amount to approximately USD 453,396.
+As at 31 March 2021, substantially all of our borrowings were subject to floating interest rates, which reset at short intervals.
+If interest rates were to increase by 1% from 31 March 2021, additional net annual interest expense on our floating rate borrowing would amount to approximately USD 1,621,170.
+If interest rate were to decrease by 1% would have an equal but opposite effect.